ppatt1722/NodejsConsoleApp1/NodejsConsoleApp1/README.md

 (uses Excel 2007)
 https://www.npmjs.com/package/winston

-I will need to do these things very soon:
+I will need to do these things very soon like today maybe:

 parse file data for results
 use regular expressions to extract data from strings